-Unilever Manufacturing and Innovation: Real-Time Employee Engagement at Kleve (7 months later)
+Unilever Manufacturing and Innovation: Real-Time Employee Engagement (7 months later)

 Unilever Manufacturing plant Kleve is 7 months into their journey:

-“Before we started measuring employee engagement in real-time 7 months ago we were curious about what would make our employees press the red button” says HR at Unilever Kleve.
+“Before we started measuring employee engagement in real-time we were curious.
+What would make our employees press the red button?” says management at Unilever Kleve.

 “Now we know!”

-“When we installed our Celpax devices to start acting on our employee engagement in real-time, we decided to use our production meetings to discuss how we are feeling at work”, says Katharina Brinkmann, HR Officer at Unilever Kleve.
+“7 months ago we installed our Celpax devices to start acting on our employee engagement in real-time.
+We decided to use our production meetings to discuss how we are feeling at work”, says Katharina Brinkmann, HR Officer at Unilever Kleve.

 “We sit down with smaller groups every three weeks.”

-Together with Eugene Kusse, the Factory Manager, she pulled out a chair at one of their meetings and simply asked her coworkers in the room:
+Together with Eugene Kusse, the Factory Manager, she pulled out a chair at one of their meetings and simply asked their coworkers in the room: